 Reason 4.
 They want too much money

-A very common reason why people hold onto a property too long in Southern California is very simple: they want too much money.
+A very common reason why people hold onto a property too long in Greater Los Angeles is very simple: they want too much money.
 They have an unrealistic idea of what they’re property is worth, and are not interested in selling for less than their ideal number.
 The sellers that have their house listed way over market value probably really don’t want to sell and will be insulted at anything less than their unrealistic price tag.

 Reason 5.
 They have fond memories